bokeh/bokeh/sphinx/source/docs/user_guide/interaction.rst

 Bokeh provides a simple default set of widgets, largely based off the Bootstrap JavaScript library.
-In the future, it will be possible for users to wrap and use other widget libararies, or their own custom widgets.
+In the future, it will be possible for users to wrap and use other widget libraries, or their own custom widgets.
 By themselves, most widgets are not useful.
 There are two ways to use widgets to drive interactions:

 * Use the ``CustomJS`` callback (see below).
 This will work in static HTML documents.